Asthma, Work-related

 - Are others at work experiencing similar symptoms?

 The diagnosis of work-related asthma needs to be confirmed objectively.
 This confirmation can be done by carrying out pulmonary function tests at work and off work.
-The tests will include serial spirometry or peak expiratory tests, specific inhalation challenge tests, or immunologic tests.
+The tests include serial spirometry or peak expiratory tests, specific inhalation challenge tests, or immunologic tests.

-- Specific inhalation challenges can demonstrate the occupational origin of asthma and may identify the agents responsible when the cause is uncertain.
+peak expiratory flow tests are breathing tests.
+Through these tests, it is determined how much air is breathed in and out and how fast a person can exhale.
+This technique determines the lung capacity and identifies a reduction in lung functions due to exposure.
+The measurements should be taken multiple times per day and throughout the week. - Specific inhalation challenges can demonstrate the occupational origin of asthma and may identify the agents responsible when the cause is uncertain.
 These tests require breathing in small quantities of industrial agents that may induce an attack of asthma.
 The method is safe when performed by experienced physicians in specialized centres.

 - The immunologic tests are used to determine if a person is sensitized by a certain sensitizer.

-How can we control work-related asthma?
+How can we manage work-related asthma?

 Back to topAlthough there are medical treatments that may control the symptoms of asthma, it is important to stop exposure wherever possible.
-If the exposure to the substance is not stopped, treatment will be needed continuously and the breathing problems may become permanent.
+If the exposure to the trigger is not stopped, treatment will be needed continuously and the breathing problems may become permanent.
 People may continue to suffer from work-related asthma even after removal from exposure.

 What occupations are at risk for asthma?